LeoSalemann/HoloLens/TheWholeStory.md

 1) Start with a holographic twin, like what I made.
 2) Move and place it to correlate with the physial, like I did.
 4) Turn the rendering off, leave the collision volumes there.
-5) All the ineractivity happens by colliding gaze with collision volumes.
+5) All the interactivity happens by colliding gaze with collision volumes.
 Button-moving has nothing to do with it ....
 6) Although, it might be nice if you could see holographic switches move, but none of this free-floating stuff.
 The holo-switch would move (toggle flips, sliders slides) and you "chase it" with the physical switches.

-See my backlog list on my trello.
-Also, would like to transiton to Submarine and Aircraft projects.
+See my backlog list on my Trello.
+Also, would like to transition to Submarine and Aircraft projects.